grifferz/ongoing-struggle/content/pages/about.md

 My less than satisfactory answers at this time are:

-- Look on the web at the [`migreated-from-wordpress`][migrated] tag to see all the posts I've got around to migrating.
+- Look on this web site at the [`migreated-from-wordpress`][migrated] tag to see all the posts I've got around to migrating.
+Or;
 - Additionally subscribe to [the feed of migrated posts][migrated-feed] which will have posts appear as new whenever I get around to migrating them.
+Or;
 - Look at [the mothballed site][mothballed].

 I'm sorry that I haven't got better answers yet; let me know if this is too